 Geoffrey Oryema Biography (Wikipedia)

-He sings in the languages of his youth, Swahili and Acholi, the languages of the lost country, the 'clear green land' of Uganda, and he also sings in English and French.
+He sang in the languages of his youth, Swahili and Acholi, the languages of his lost country, the "clear green land" of Uganda, and he also sang in English and French.

 Geoffrey Oryema Tracks